Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/3-making-decisions/README.md

 }
 ```

 ✅ Test your understanding of this code and the following code by running it in a browser console.
-Change the values of the currentMoney and laptopPrice variables to change the returned `console.log()`.
+Change the values of the currentMoney and laptopPrice variables to change the returned `console.log()`. 🏆 Done

 ## Logical Operators and Booleans